BurntSushi/erd/README.md

 right tool, *or* you could use `erd` to output an `er` file as a `dot` file.
 You can then customize it further manually or using some other tool:

+You can output a `dot` file using the `--fmt` option or by simply using it as an extension:

     erd -i something.er -o something.dot

+Note though that `erd` writes entities as HTML tables, so the resulting `dot` may not be so useful.
+(I would not be against a small addition to `erd` that uses no formatting and writes entities as regular dot tables.)